Southern Vectis: Fleet and depots

-As of June 2025, Southern Vectis operates a fleet of 130 buses.
+As of June 2025, Southern Vectis operated a fleet of 130 buses.
+Most of the fleet is based at the Nelson Road, Newport garage, with the remainder based at outstations around the island.

+In 2010, Southern Vectis closed its garage in Park Road, Ryde, retaining a neighbouring yard for school bus and coach operation until 2012.
+After plans to redevelop the garage site fell through, Ryde garage reopened in 2015 as the new site of the Isle of Wight Bus & Coach Museum.
+Another former garage, at Pier Street, Ventnor, was put up for auction in December 2020 with planning permission for two shops and 10 flats, and after the auction listing was withdrawn and relisted in 2021, plans were approved by the County Council in September 2026 for the depot to be demolished.

+In March 2024, Go South Coast and the Isle of Wight Council made a successful bid for £12.7 million of central government Zero Emissions Bus Regional Areas (ZEBRA) funding for 22 new battery-electric buses, which was subsequently increased by a further nine following the awarding of an additional £4.7 million through the ZEBRA2 scheme.
+Following the installation of charging facilities at Newport depot, a fleet of 31 Wright StreetDeck Electroliner double-deckers were delivered to Southern Vectis and began entering service from late February 2026.

 Livery

-In April 2006, almost all Southern Vectis buses were painted in a new Best Impressions livery of two shades of green and a new logo and slogan, "the island's buses".
+In March 2006, Southern Vectis rebranded its buses to a new Best Impressions livery of two shades of green and a new logo and slogan, "the island's buses".
 This was refreshed by Best Impressions in 2014 to incorporate a large green swoop towards the back of the vehicles, similar to the Vectis Blue livery.
 Before 2014, most open-top routes had blue and orange livery, with Island Breezers branding.
 This was revised in 2014, when the Needles Breezer received a blue, green and orange livery, reminiscent of Go South Coast's Purbeck Breezers.
 This livery extended to the rest of the Island Breezers fleet as the buses were replaced or repainted.

 Incidents

-Early in the morning of the 20th of June 2025, a double decker bus used for the Isle of Wight Festival, operating between the festival near Newport and Sandown Airport, caught fire.
-Emergency services were called at 00:40 BST to Newport Road.
-As a result of the blaze the bus was 100% damaged.
-The bus was formerly used by Salisbury Reds.
+Early in the morning of 20 June 2025, a double-decker bus used for the Isle of Wight Festival, operating between the festival near Newport and Sandown Airport, caught fire.
+Emergency services were called at 00:40 BST to Newport Road, and the driver of the bus escaped without injury.